Daksh-Singh/Leetcode/README.md

 # Leetcode
-Contains all the codes of the Leetcode Explore learning.
+Contains all the non-premium codes of the Leetcode Explore learning.